Virtana/accurate-aprilgroup-tracking/README.md

 > This will search for the camera intrinsic parameters, if found, it will store them,
 > if not found, it will run the calibration using the images you took.
+> After calibration, two windows will open up.
+> Move your calibrated dodecahedron in front of your camera, or vice versa.
+> The pose points will be overlaid onto your dodecahedron, and the pose drawing
+> will be displayed on the other window.
+> Any logs created would be stored under the ***logs*** folder.

 **N.B: More details and patches coming soon...**